How to Make a Personal Website

 A personal website is a readily available repository of information and media that showcase you and your work.
 It’s also a great way to show that you’re savvy and adaptable in an increasingly digital world.

 Another benefit of having a personal website — it’s an easy way for people to go back to your work samples or forward them on to someone else.
-And a good personal website is mobile-friendly too, so people can see your content when their on the go, which may not be the same for an attachment they need to dig out of their email inbox.
+And a good personal website is mobile-friendly too, so people can see your content when they’re on the go, which may not be the same for an attachment they need to dig out of their email inbox.

 The last reason I recommend having your own website is simple — it’s fun.
 You can make it whatever you like!
 Fill it up with your favorite GIFs if you want.
 Make it neon pink.
 Experiment with different styles and web elements and start making your personal mark on this giant digital society we call the internet.

 Before you start to build your website, you want to have a clear idea of what you want it to be.
 For me, it’s easiest to start with the why.